Ernie Irvan: Head injury

-In August 1994, Irvan was a contender for the NASCAR Winston Cup Series Championship throughout the first 20 races of the season.
+In August 1994, Irvan was a contender for the NASCAR Winston Cup Series Championship throughout the first twenty races of the season.
 Entering the GM Goodwrench Dealer 400 at Michigan on August 21, Irvan was in a close battle with Dale Earnhardt as the class of the field.
 They were matched on wins with three each, while Irvan led in top-five finishes and winnings and trailed Earnhardt by 27 points after having led the standings for most of the season.
 Although only running 20 out of 31 races in the 1994 season, Irvan was ahead of all drivers in miles led.

 His contention for the championship ended during a Saturday early-morning practice session at Michigan.
-Irvan’s crew chief, Larry McReynolds, told him to come into the pits because he did not like the way the car was handling.
-Irvan intended to run one more lap before doing so, but just as he was entering the first turn, the car suffered a blown tire.
+Upon seeing how Irvan's car was handling on the track, Irvan's crew chief, Larry McReynolds, instructed Irvan to pit.
+Irvan decided to run one more lap and subsequently blew a tire.

 The #28 careened into the concrete wall exiting turn two at 170 miles per hour (273 km/h).
 McReynolds, unaware that his driver had crashed, radioed to Irvan that the caution flag had just been displayed at the flag stand.
 One of the other members of the crew discovered that Irvan had crashed, and McReynolds and several others commandeered the pace car to take a ride over to the scene.
 Officials on the scene, however, refused to let them near the wreck due to the seriousness of the situation.

 Track medical staff tended to Irvan, with a local trauma doctor offering assistance by performing an emergency tracheotomy to help him breathe.
-Irvan was then airlifted to Saint Joseph’s Hospital in nearby Ann Arbor, Michigan, where he was diagnosed with a basilar skull fracture and lung injuries and given only a 10% chance of surviving the night.
+Irvan was then airlifted to Saint Joseph's Hospital in nearby Ann Arbor, Michigan, where he was diagnosed with a basilar skull fracture and lung injuries and given only a 10% chance of surviving the night.
 Irvan clung to life for the first two days.
 By early September, Irvan was listed in "fair" condition and was removed from ventilator support.
 A few weeks later, he was deemed well enough to be transferred to the Charlotte Institute of Rehabilitation in Charlotte.
 A few weeks following the transfer, Irvan appeared and addressed the fans at Charlotte Motor Speedway prior to the start of the Mello Yello 500.

 Less than two months later, at the gala NASCAR Awards Banquet in New York, Irvan walked on stage at the Waldorf-Astoria Hotel's Grand Ballroom to receive the True Value Hard Charger Award.
 Despite missing the final 11 races at the end of the season, Irvan still ranked among the top five for the most laps led.
 In addition, Irvan tied Geoff Bodine for the most poles won during the season.